Top Gear (American TV series): Top Gear on History

 On August 6, 2010, the first Top Gear trailer was published on the web, giving fans a preview on what to expect on the upcoming episodes to be broadcast on the History Channel.
 In this trailer, new hosts Adam Ferrara, Tanner Foust, and Rutledge Wood were seen participating in a Moonshine Challenge and Tanner Foust also takes a Dodge Viper for a test drive.
 The first season premiered on November 21, 2010, and as of 2014, the series has been renewed for its fifth season.
-Commenting on the second season renewal, UK host Jeremy Clarkson noted, "Top Gear is our baby so you can understand why Hammond, May and I were anxious about passing it on to the presenters of the US show.
+Commenting on the second season renewal, British host Jeremy Clarkson noted, "Top Gear is our baby so you can understand why Hammond, May and I were anxious about passing it on to the presenters of the American show.
 We needn’t have worried because Top Gear is clearly in safe hands, even if they do insist on speaking in those stupid accents.
 Watching an episode from series 1 with Richard and James, we found ourselves in a genuinely heated debate about which of the presenters’ cars was best.
 We were just three ordinary chaps watching a car show and loving it, which is exactly what Top Gear should be.
 Bring on series 2."

 In a Facebook post on June 26, 2016, Wood stated his belief that the episode set to air the same week would be the last for the series on History.

 Broadcast

-Top Gear premiered in the US on History on November 21, 2010.
+Top Gear premiered in the United States on History on November 21, 2010.
 On February 10, 2011, the show was renewed for a second season to premiere on November the same year.
 On May 11, 2012, History renewed Top Gear for a 16 episode third season, which premiered August 14, 2012.
 The second half of the season premiered January 29, 2013.
 It was renewed for a fourth season, which started filming April 30, 2013, and premiered on September 3, 2013.
 The fifth season premiered on June 3, 2014.
 Its most recent season, Season 6, began airing on April 26, 2016.
 On June 28, 2016, the BBC confirmed that the series had completed its contractual run on the History channel."

 In the United Kingdom, the first and second seasons are broadcast on BBC Three.
 The first season premiered on October 14, 2011, and the second season premiered on January 13, 2012.
-The second season halted broadcasting on January 27, but continued its run on June 29, 2012.
-It is broadcast under the name Top Gear USA to avoid confusion with the original UK version.
+The second season halted broadcasting on January 27 but continued its run on June 29, 2012.
+It is broadcast under the name Top Gear USA to avoid confusion with the original British version.

-The first season premiered on GO! in Australia on November 26, 2011 whilst season two onward aired on BBC Knowledge, a channel on Australian Pay TV service Foxtel.
+The first season premiered on GO! in Australia on November 26, 2011, whilst season two onward aired on BBC Knowledge, a channel on Australian Pay TV service Foxtel.
 In Canada, it airs on BBC Canada.

 In Mexico and Latin America the show broadcasts on History Channel Latino.